abbasarezoo/site/_posts/2016-05-02-my-grunt-setup.md

 ## 	Before we start

+Grunt is a command line tool that uses a only small amount of commands.
+If you're unfamiliar using the command line, getting to grips with Grunt is a nice introduction for beginners.
 For this guide you'll need a code editor and a command line application.
-For the purposes of this guide I'll be using Terminal (Mac).
+I'll be using Terminal (Mac) during this guide.

-Having a working knowledge of front-end development will help.
-It is also assumed you are familiar with Git and have used Github before.
+Having a working knowledge of front-end development is a must.
+It is also assumed that you’re familiar with Git and have used Github before.

-Not all projects are the same, so not all Grunt setups are be the same either.
-This boilerplate lays the foundations to create your own setup on a project-by-project basis.

 ## What is Grunt?